 The user is also able to give additional comments in the final stage of the rating process, and in order to address the issue where riders would be afraid to give negative ratings out of the fear of matching with that driver again in the future, the user now has the option to ‘block’ a driver, meaning they cannot match with that driver again.
 The user would, of course, be able to unblock any drivers within their settings.

 Skipping Process During Rating

-The user can of course skip this rating once the process has been initiated.
-This option will take the user straight to the additional comments, tip, and payment screen.
-Once submitted, the user will have 30 days to go in to their account and review their ride in greater detail if they wish.
-To give the driver the benefit of the doubt, if no rating is given in this time, the rating will count as a positive rating for that driver.
+The user can skip this rating once the process has been initiated.
+This option will take the user straight to the additional comments, tipping, and payment screen.
+Once submitted, the user will have 30 days to go into their account and review their ride in greater detail if they wish.
+To give the driver the benefit of the doubt, if no rating is given during this time, the rating will count as a positive rating for that driver.

 Skipping the Rating Entirely